Jump to: Guan Chua - Diplôme de Cuisine, 2013 | Alexei Zimin | Kong Suetrong | Sarah Thompson | Grace Lee

 Learning about eggs and the biochemical properties of protein coagulation during the course triggered my interest in the scientific aspects of cooking.
 Since I left Le Cordon Bleu, I continued exploring business ideas related to food, and soon became heavily involved in sous-vide cooking.
 I was fascinated by the brilliant simplicity of this cooking technique.

 Realising that current devices are mainly tailored for chefs and restaurant use only, I was eager to introduce this simple yet amazing technique to enthusiastic cooks at home.
 We spent nearly a year designing and building our sous-vide device called Codlo, and it’s now ready for manufacture.
-My current plan is to raise funds through a crowdfunding campaign in June/July 2013.

 Although I have followed an unconventional career path, I would have never achieved all of this without the exposure I had at Le Cordon Bleu.
 The network and experiences I gained there are invaluable and will be part of me forever.